 A recent piece in MIT’s Technology Review nicely summarizes the issue of bias in AI/ML (AI) algorithms used in production to make decisions or predictions.
-The usual suspects make a cameo appearance including data, design and implicit fairness assumptions.
+The usual suspects make a cameo appearance, including data, design and implicit fairness assumptions.
 But the article falls a bit short as it does not distinguish between bias in general and that which is unique to AI.

-In any case, here one might have an excellent argument to make in favor of having public investments that tackle priority health areas that the private sector will not and cannot confront on its own.
-As the article says, these decisions are made for business reasons and are thus not based on fairness or non-discrimination principles.
+In any case, one might have an excellent argument to make in favor of having public investments that tackle priority health areas that the private sector will not and cannot confront on its own.
+But, as the article says, these decisions are made for business reasons and are thus not based on fairness or non-discrimination principles.
 In any event, problem framing is not unique to the nascent AI industry.

 Second, the lack of certainty on how exactly the new AI algorithms work when processing millions of data points or images also plays a role.
 Many AI scientists and practitioners openly admit this while striving to find ways to enhance their knowledge on the subject.
 This is particularly relevant when we consider the issue of implicit bias that AI algorithms, based on complex mathematics, can find without ever informing us.

-Indeed, the optimal solution is not to replace (biased) human with (biased) algorithms.
+Indeed, the optimal solution is not to replace (biased) humans with (biased) algorithms.
 Instead, AI algorithms could become a new tool that humans can use effectively to overcome most biases and increase fairness and non-discrimination throughout.